-- 5 overview of used definitions and abbreviations is given in Table 3.
-Preparation of the guideline text was carried out by a multidisciplinary committee consisting of experts delegated from the professional societies for Infectious Diseases (NVII), Internal Medicine (NIV), Medical Microbiology (NVMM), Hospital Pharmacy (NVZA), Intensive Care (NVIC), Pulmonology (NVALT) and General Practitioners (NHG).
+- 5 analysis was done.
+These results are presented in a narrative fashion.
+For the key question concerning antimicrobial susceptibility (key question 2), we used surveillance data from the ISIS-AR database31.
+An overview of used definitions and abbreviations is given in Table 3. - Preparation of the guideline text was carried out by a multidisciplinary committee consisting of experts delegated from the professional societies for Infectious Diseases (NVII), Internal Medicine (NIV), Medical Microbiology (NVMM), Hospital Pharmacy (NVZA), Intensive Care (NVIC), Pulmonology (NVALT) and General Practitioners (NHG).
 The committee was chaired by JMP and WJW.
-Potential - 10 conflicts of interest are presented in the supplement.
-After consultation with the members of these professional societies, the definitive guideline was drawn up by the delegates and approved by the board of SWAB.
+Potential conflicts of interest are presented in the supplement. - 15 After consultation with the members of these professional societies, the definitive guideline was drawn up by the delegates and approved June 28, 2024 by the board of SWAB.